 Do your wipes biodegrade, even in landfill?

 Yes, in just 15 days!
-We test our wipes regularly to make sure we’re delivering the most accurate information possible.
+We test our wipes to make sure we’re delivering the most accurate information possible.
 In our last round of testing, we tested our wipes according to the conditions described in ASTM D5511 Standard Test Method for Determining Anaerobic Biodegradation of Plastic Materials Under High-Solids Anaerobic-Digestion Conditions (2018).
 This standard is recognised as the most appropriate to simulate landfill conditions.
 It is a high-solids anaerobic digestion test, it is a stationary (no mixing) and dry (>20% solids) fermentation, thereby simulating landfill conditions.

 Can I compost your wipes?